Central facial palsy: Neuro developmental treatment

-From the knowledge of the sensimotor development a number of other automatic reactions were distinguished, such as balance, support and automatic adaptations of muscle power changes to postures.
+From the knowledge of the sensorimotor development a number of other automatic reactions were distinguished, such as balance, support and automatic adaptations of muscle power changes to postures.
 Patients with hemiplegia have movements that are lower level and less motor coordination, and often must relearn these movements to continue or gain normal automatic transitions in the body.
 Neuro developmental treatment (NDT) often improves daily functioning and self-help.
-This treatment centers on reversing disabilities, specifically for patients who are hemiplegic with impaired sensimotor and neuropsychological functions.
+This treatment centers on reversing disabilities, specifically for patients who are hemiplegic with impaired sensorimotor and neuropsychological functions.
 Muscle regulation that is disturbed, often called hypo or hypertonic, causes abnormal movement patterns.
 These automatic reactions are impaired, and patients must learn these movements and remember mentally and physically the positions.

 NDT uses muscle power techniques through inhibiting and stimulating certain muscle groups, which aims to lower or increase muscle tone.
 For facial expression, therapists often help the patient make facial expressions by manipulating specific muscles with their fingers.
 The patient then tries to imitate the facial expressions.
 Speech therapy helps correct word pronunciation.
 NDT is directed at the functioning of the whole body, and not just the face.
 Understanding the direct mechanisms of the face is required to determine the dysfunction of specific muscles.
 NDT seems to be effective, but spontaneous motor movement that is controlled was not examined.

 Research

 In one study, the lab group primarily focused on the electrophysiological evaluation of corticonuclear descending fibers to the lower facial motor neurons in patients with central facial palsy, and the discussion of how central facial palsy can become mild from various recovery techniques.
 It was found that in normal subjects unilateral TMS stimulation of the motor cortex induced EMG responses from the perioral muscles.
 This finding supports other studies in favor that bilateral projection of the corticonuclear fibers of the lower facial muscles are present in humans and primates with normal function.
 The study also found that ipsilateral corticonuclear fibers were found in the lower facial muscles, which does not coincide with other papers.
 The variation could be from the selection of muscles used in the study as well as the different electrodes that were used.

 The orbicularis oculi muscles are often examined in patients with facial paralysis.
-In the study, it was difficult to elicit any corticunuclear EMG responses from this area in both normal subjects and in patients with CFP.
+In the study, it was difficult to elicit any corticonuclear EMG responses from this area in both normal subjects and in patients with CFP.
 This could be because the cortical links and synapses of the upper facial muscles are limited in function and TMS could not presynaptically stimulate the correct areas observed in paralysis.
-These areas are important because they stimulate the presynaptic preterminals in cortical neurons.
+These areas are important because they stimulate the presynaptic terminals in cortical neurons.
 Also, this stimulation to the brain can not be studied on healthy human subjects.
 The upper facial muscle ME responses could not be innervated by TMS and the low threshold of blink reflexes often interferes with the nature of corticobulbar influences.